 Humongous high pressure systems are a main summer weather feature east of the Rocky Mountains.
 As our summer sets in, the sun’s rays hit North America more directly, bring warm air northward, and colder temperatures retreat to Canada.
 Now the tendency is for the jet stream to move north as well, following the zone of temperature contrast to more northerly latitudes.

 What’s left is uninterrupted high pressure, from the Rockies east, and from Michigan to the Gulf of Mexico.
 Once in place, a high this big stagnates and prevents any fronts from breaking the high’s hold.
 That’s why these sorts of highs are called blocking highs.
-They’ll stay in place, too—for a week or more—until a trough aloft forms and eventually brings cold fronts strong enough to provide relief.
+They’ll stay in place, too—for a week or more—until a trough aloft forms and eventually brings cold fronts strong enough to

 Continental highs aren’t the only semi-permanent features of America’s summer weather.
 The Bermuda high—so named because its center is parked off the southeast coast near Bermuda—is another big, big player in aviation weather.